afarinetti/LD55_Summoning/README.md

 Ludum Dare 55 Submission (Theme: Summoning)

 ## Known Issues

-### Minions
+1. Audio does not work on my Linux box, but works in WASM?!
-- Minions can spawn out of bounds
+2. Minions can spawn out of bounds

-### Player
-- Player cannot die when not moved from initial corner -- physics sleeping?
+3. Player cannot die when not moved from initial corner -- physics sleeping?

 ## Dependencies